exasol/s3-document-files-virtual-schema/doc/user_guide/user_guide.md

 |`MAPPING`          | Yes         |               | Path to the mapping definition file(s)                                          |
 |`MAX_PARALLEL_UDFS`| No          | -1            | Maximum number of UDFs that are executed in parallel. -1 represents unlimited. *|

-\* The adapter will start at most one UDF per input file.
-That means, if data from a single file (for example a JSON-Lines file) is loaded, it will not parallelize.

 Now browse the data using your favorite SQL client.